edward9503/edward9503.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

-My academic research falls into three main areas: legged robot locomotion, robot arm manipulation, and control of the legged manipulator system.
+My academic research falls into three main areas: legged robot locomotion, robot arm manipulation, and control/teleoperation of the legged manipulator system.

 <!-- My other main research agenda uses advanced methods to develop new measures of
 institutions.
 One project uses Bayesian item response theory to measure the